St. Augustine Beach Wedding Venues

 Planning a Beach Wedding in St. Augustine

-There's something magical about an oceanfront ceremony with waves as your soundtrack and the sunset as your backdrop.
-St. Augustine's beaches offer some of the most beautiful coastal wedding settings in Florida—from private resort venues with full amenities to simple ceremonies on public beaches.
+St. Augustine beach wedding venues offer some of the most beautiful coastal ceremony settings in Florida—from private resort venues with full amenities to simple ceremonies on public beaches, all with waves as your soundtrack and the sunset as your backdrop.

 As photographers who've shot hundreds of beach weddings, we know the best locations, optimal timing for light, and how to capture stunning images in ocean breezes.
 Whether you're planning an intimate elopement at sunrise or a grand celebration at a beachfront resort, this guide will help you navigate your options.